itujono/actioneer-local/README.md

 ### 2. Agent Takes Over

-Like having a super-smart assistant working 24/7, the agent automatically parses receipts, travel bookings, and job applications in every incoming email, then organizes everything in your personal dashboard.
+Like having a super-smart assistant working 24/7, the agent automatically parses receipts, travel promotional emails, and job applications in every incoming email, then organizes everything in your personal dashboard.

 ### 3. Enjoy the Results